 Average Net Price: $16,210

 Western Illinois University offers a Bachelor of Science in Nursing (BSN) degree with a concentration in RN to BSN completion program.
 The Western Illinois University BSN program has a variety of clinical opportunities and community involvement, which allows students to gain real-life experiences while they study.
 Western Illinois University’s BSN program is designed for students that have varying levels of experience and education.
 They offer the opportunity for students to work alongside faculty members and graduate assistant peers who are experts in their field to receive knowledge and guidance.
-Western Illinois University’s School of Nursing is proud of the high percentage of students who pass the nursing licensure exam, which exceeds national standards.
-The School of Nursing is known for high job placement rates.
+The School of Nursing is known for its high job placement rates.
 Upon graduation, 100% of students are guaranteed job placement.
 The program is open to all students who meet admission requirements and covers the following areas: Introduction to Professional Nursing, Mental Health Nursing, Nursing Research, Pharmacology, Adults/Child Nursing, Nursing Leadership/Management, and many other advanced courses.

 27. Minnesota State University-Mankato